Harika-SVL/Jenkins/notes.md

 ![Alt text](shots/25.PNG)
 ![Alt text](shots/26.PNG)

-* Here if we want to permanently change the variables and path we go into bashrc and set the values.
+* Here if we want to permanently change the variables and path we go into bashrc and set the values
 * Instead we can set temporarily using export command and setting variables and path for java-17 (as required)

 ![Alt text](shots/27.PNG)